 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Remember the Biden staff, this was in U.S. News World Report donating to a group, paying the bell, uh, in riot-torn Minneapolis, or Kamala Harris praising the group.
+This was in U.S. News World Report donating to a group, paying the bell in riot-torn Minneapolis, or Kamala Harris praising the group, people that say Black Lives Matter after George Floyd's death, but the group Black Lives Matter.

 And then she supported, you know, raising bail money for people that were arrested.